Blog archive

 Talking about website accessibility

 Earlier today at the Future of Web Apps conference in Dublin, Robin Christopherson from UK charity AbilityNet gave a talk on website accessibility.
 I’ve seen quite a few different talks and sessions on website accessibility and understand how important this topic is.
 This talk however really hit home – Robin is blind and gave the whole presentation & demonstration while using a screen reader.
-I understand how screen readers work and have tried out some myself, but seeing someone use one in a real situation was really humbling.

 6 March 2009